wisemuffin/airflow-dbt/README.md

 # DAGS

+> The DBT DAGs in this repository are built ontop of [this blog post](https://astronomer.io/blog) on beginner and advanced implementation concepts at the intersection of dbt and Airflow.

 ## dbt_basic
 - runs some conditional logic to clone dbt repo
 - runs dbt without split each dbt model's build